Hesperian Health Guides

 A very red baby may be OK.
 Watch him carefully for a week for signs of jaundice.
 Get medical help as soon as possible if the baby becomes yellow, starts breathing fast, or has trouble breastfeeding.

 When you look a baby over from head to toe, you may see signs that she has an illness or disability.
 Or you may see that the baby is somehow different from other babies.
-These differences or disabilities may be called birth defects.
-Birth defects are sometimes small, and not dangerous, like cleft lip.
+These differences or disabilities are sometimes small and not dangerous, like cleft lip.
 Or they may be very serious and life threatening, like a large opening in the spine (spina bifida).
 If you find anything unusual, get medical help.

 If the baby has a disability, the parents may be very accepting, or they may not.
-Some parents think that disabilities are caused by curses or bad luck.
-Others feel sad that their child is not the way they imagined, or not like other children.
-They may feel overwhelmed by the extra help that they may need to give a disabled child.
-Parents of disabled children often need extra support.
+Some people think that disabilities are caused by curses or bad luck.
+Some families feel sad that their child is not the way they imagined, or not like other children.
+They may feel overwhelmed by the extra help that they may need to give a child with disabilities.
+Parents of children with disabilities often need extra support.

 There are many helpful books for parents and caregivers of children with disabilities.
 Disabled Village Children, Helping Children Who Are Blind, and Helping Children Who Are Deaf are all available from the Hesperian Health Guides.